-Key audit matter How our audit addressed the key audit matter Allowance for expected credit losses Assessment of expected credit losses is highly subjective due to the significant judgement, estimates and assumptions applied by the management in determining the expected losses.
+Key audit matter How our audit addressed the key audit matter Allowance for expected credit losses Assessment of expected credit losses is highly subjective due to the significant judgement, estimates and assumptions applied by the management in We compared the Company's accounting policy for ECL allowance and the ECL methodology with the requirements of IFRS 9. determining the expected losses.
 The management is required to determine an expected loss rate against the outstanding trade receivables based on the Company's historical credit loss experience adjusted with forward- looking information.
 Involved our specialists to assess the reasonableness of significant judgments, estimates and assumptions applied in relation to the requirements of IFRS (9).
-Particularly, we assessed the Company's approach regarding assessment of the probability of default and accounts receivables represents 56.6% of total assets incorporation of forward-looking information in the calculation of ECL, as well as the changes in loss given default parameter.
+Particularly, we assessed the Company's approach regarding assessment of the probability of default and We considered this as a key audit matter given the accounts receivables represents 56.6% of total assets and the judgements and assumptions regarding the incorporation of forward-looking information in the calculation of ECL, as well as the changes in loss given default parameter.
 ECL impairment against trade receivables and the potential impact on the Company's special purpose financial statements.
 Evaluated the appropriateness of the Company's criteria and judgement for the determination of individually impaired receivable.
 This note is included in Note 51 to the consolidated financial statements.
 Tested the completeness and accuracy of data, on a sample basis, supporting the ECL calculations.
 Assessed the reasonableness and adequacy of disclosures in the special purpose financial statements as required by IFRS 9 and IFRS 7 Financial instruments: Disclosure.